placecell.behavior#

 Correct perspective distortion from overhead camera parallax.

-Replace implausible position jumps with linear interpolation.
+Replace implausible position jumps with linear interpolation (Hampel filter).

-Replace implausible position jumps with linear interpolation.
+Replace implausible position jumps with linear interpolation (Hampel filter).

 Parameters: